WRATH OF THE TITANS

 “Wrath of the Titans” has several elements working in its favor.
 For one, none of the monsters from the first film are repeated, which keeps this film exciting and fresh.
 With new creatures come discoveries and original battles.
 Many sequels will play off some of the same animals, which is a rehash of the original.
 In “Wrath,” only Pegasus, Perseus’ flying horse, returns, with new lethal creatures like the Chimera, the Cyclops, the Minotaur, and the Makhai.

-We are also introduced to the infamous prison of the Underworld, Tartarus, where Zeus and Hades’ father, Kronos was forced for eternity.
-When Zeus is banished to this prison, Perseus must endure the hell, fire, and brimstone that comes with traveling to the underworld, as well as navigating through the shifting labyrinth designed by Hephaestus.
+The infamous prison of the Underworld, Tartarus, is introduced, where Zeus and Hades’ father, Kronos, was forced for eternity.
+With Zeus banished to this prison, Perseus must endure the hell, fire, and brimstone that comes with traveling to the underworld and navigating through the shifting labyrinth designed by Hephaestus.